rubenrabb01/Modeling-MacFish-database/Common_code.md

 mean.ranged2d <- merge(mean.ranged2d,fish.capture2, by="fi_fishid")
 ```

+## ARE THERE ANY DIFFERENCE BETWEEN SPECIES AND SEASONS IN DISTANCE TRAVELLED

+- Before fitting a model we need to pose some questions:

+   - Do we have any evidence to think that distance should vary between species?
+And between individuals?

+   - Should be there more variability between individuals than within individuals (repeated measures)?

-### Waht model to fit?
-Waht fixed-efects and random-effects should we include?
+   - What model to fit?
+What fixed-efects and random-effects should we include?

+- What we know is taht we are interested in investigating differences in change over time between species.
+Since we have repeated-measures at the individual level we need to fir longitudinal mixed-effects models with either a random intercept and slope or a random intercept alone

+### Fit different L2 mixed-effects models

 📗 `library(lmerTest)`

-To investigate species differences in their change over time we fit a series of 2L mixed-effects longitudinal models:

 - **Conditional non-growth model / Random intercept model**